top of page

 Objectives

-• Manage exposure to local succession regimes and latent taxation in accordance with applicable law.
+• Manage exposure to succession regimes and latent taxation through coordinated legal and jurisdictional alignment.

 Solutions

-7. Execution coordinated with duly licensed financial, legal, and corporate partners.
+7. Execution coordinated exclusively with licensed financial, legal, and fiduciary counterparties.

 Outcomes

-All execution and implementation were performed exclusively by duly licensed financial institutions, trustees, and regulated counterparties within their respective jurisdictions.
+All execution and implementation are carried out exclusively through duly licensed financial institutions, trustees, and regulated counterparties within their respective jurisdictions.

 bottom of page